julieqiu/exp/librarianx/README.md

 ```
 $ librarianx release --all
-Analyzing all libraries for release...
+Analyzing all editions for release...

-Found 2 libraries with pending releases:
+Found 2 editions with pending releases:
   - secretmanager: 0.1.0 → 0.2.0 (minor - new features)
   - accessapproval: null → 0.1.0 (initial release)

-Would perform releases for both libraries.
+Would perform releases for both editions.
 To proceed, run:
   librarianx release --all --execute
 ```